aj-r/RiotNet/README.md

 ### Proactive Rate Limiting

 Proactive rate limiting works by tracking the number of requests that the RiotClient has sent, and throttling requests if it thinks you're going to hit your limit.
 Proactive rate limiting is optional and disabled by default.
-You can enable it by creating a `RateLimiter` object that tells the `RiotClient` what your rate limit is.
+You can enable it by creating a `RateLimiter` object that will automatically detect your rate limit.

 ```
-// 10 requests per 10 seconds, 500 requests per 10 minutes (developer key)
-// NOTE: you should replace these numbers with your production key rates
-RiotClient.RateLimiter = new RateLimiter(10, 500);
+RiotClient.RateLimiter = new RateLimiter();
 IRiotClient client = new RiotClient();
 ```